Flotomate/product_docs/source/installation-guide/upgrade-guide/build-upgrade-guide.rst

 .. _server-upgrade:

 *********************************************
-Flotomate Service Desk - Server Upgrade Guide
+Motadata Service Desk - Server Upgrade Guide
 *********************************************

 .. important:: The upgrade of the server has to be done incrementally.
 Meaning, from build 2.5 you cannot jump to 3.0; you have to
                download the in between versions.
-Know about the list of :ref:`releases so far <Flotomate Build Archive>`.
+Know about the list of :ref:`releases so far <Motadata Build Archive>`.

 .. important:: It's a good idea to do a DB backup before doing an upgrade.